isc-projects/stork/doc/user/usage.rst

 are expected.
 The option can be re-enabled at any time when new registrations are required.
 Unchecking the option does not affect the ability to re-register existing machines.

+``Automatic software updates checking`` setting controls whether Stork should automatically check for software updates available for Kea, BIND 9 and Stork itself.
+To be able to do that, Stork server downloads a JSON file with latest software releases metadata.
+This feature can be disabled using this setting.
+When disabled, all the feedback displayed regarding software versions detected by Stork will be generated based on offline built-in information stored as a JSON file.

 ``Intervals`` settings specify the configuration of "pullers."
 A puller is a mechanism in Stork that triggers a specific action at the